 It’s important for leaders to know their followers and clearly communicate why they’re doing what they’re doing.
 This will help gain the trust of followers and thus earn them the position as leader.

 8. Inspire People

 “Leadership is getting people to work for you when they are not obligated.”

 A quality of great leaders is being able to clearly articulate ideas and get people excited and inspired about them.
 It’s not selling people on an idea, it’s inspiring them.

 Getting a person to work with a leader when they’re not obligated is more than just inspiring them.
 It’s about ensuring people have fun.
 Employees at Google can work at dozens of other places, but they choose Google because of the culture and challenges.

 Many charities get people to volunteer for them by promoting a noble cause.
 They say that if you donate, you’ll be spending your time working toward something greater than yourself.
 This inspires people to take a few hours to work for a charity promoting a cause they believe in.

 One of the most popular stories of a leader inspiring another is when Steve Jobs recruited John Sculley to join Apple.
-Jobs asked the famous question:
+Jobs asked the now-famous question: